Hues-Hughes/GWNN-Notes/README.md

 4. **Push** your commits to GitHub.

 Following this order helps reduce merge conflicts and keeps your local repository up to date.

-If you'd like, I can also make this into a one-page cheat sheet with screenshots placeholders.